raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

 ## What Next?

-- Why not have a go at [worksheet 2](worksheet2.md) and use some physical buttons to control the weightlifter instead of the keyboard.
+- Why not have a go at [worksheet 2](worksheet2.md) and use some physical buttons to control the weightlifter instead of the keyboard?